seinecle/mk99/src/main/asciidoc/subdir/what-is-big-data_temp_html.md

 (((data, structured vs unstructured)))

 ==== A - Structured data
 *Structured data* (((structured data))) refers to data which is formatted and organized according to a well defined set of rules, which makes it *machine readable*.
+//+
 For example, zip codes are a structured dataset because they follow a precise convention regarding the number of letters and digits composing them, making it easy for an optical reader and software to identify and "read" them.
-Same with license plates, social security numbers...
+Same with license plates, social security numbers... *these are examples of structured data*.

+//+
 But these are simple examples.
+What about, for instance, a tax form?
 //+
-What about, for instance, a tax form?
 If each field of the form is well defined, then the data collected through the form can be said to be "structured".
+//+

 By contrast, a form where the user can write free text (think of a comment on a blog post, or a blank space where users can write a feedback) produces unstructured data: data which does not follow a special convention for its size and content.
 This is typically much harder for software to process, hence to analyze.

 //+
 To summarize, think of structured data as as anything that can be represented as well organized tables of numbers and short pieces of text with the expected format, size, and conventions of writing: phonebooks, accounting books, governmental statistics...